Manufacturing in New Zealand: Wood and paper

 New Zealand has several pulp and paper mills.
 The largest complex is Tasman Mill in Kawerau, where Norske Skog owns a combined pulp and paper mill, Oji Fibre Solutions runs a pulp mill, and SCA runs a paper mill.
-New Zealand Forest Products owns and operated four mills: Te Papapa (paper), Kinleith (pulp and paper), Whakatane (paper), and Mataura (pulp and paper).
+New Zealand Forest Products owns and operated four mills: Te Papapa (paper), Kinleith (pulp and paper), Whakatāne (paper), and Mataura (pulp and paper).
 Pulp-only mills include Winstone Pulp at Karioi, near Ohakune, and Pan Pac Forest Products at Whirinaki, near Napier.
 Combined, the mills produce around 1.52 million tonnes of paper per year.

 Chemicals

 As part of the Muldoon government's "Think Big" programme in the early 1980s, two major chemical processing plants were established in Taranaki to take advantage of the region's natural gas resources, primarily the Maui gas field.
 These were the Kapuni ammonia-urea plant and the Motunui methanol and synthetic petrol plant.

-The Kapuni plant southeast of Eltham was commissioned in 1982.
+The Kapuni plant southwest of Eltham was commissioned in 1982.
 The plant uses the Haber process to react natural gas and atmospheric nitrogen to form ammonia, then reacts the resulting ammonia with carbon dioxide to form urea.
 In 1992, the plant was sold to the Bay of Plenty Fertiliser Co-operative, now Ballance Agri-Nutrients, who continues to operate the plant.

 The Motunui plant near Waitara was commissioned in 1986.
 The plant used a two-stage process, converting natural gas to methanol and then converting the methanol to synthetic petrol using a process developed by Mobil.
 The synthetic petrol process became uneconomic in the late 1990s as a result of falling oil prices, so the synthetic petrol part of the plant was decommissioned in April 1999.
 Today, the Motunui plant continues to produce methanol and is owned and operated by Methanex.

-Refining
+Oil refining

-Marsden Point Oil Refinery is New Zealand's only oil refinery, located at Marsden Point in Northland.
+Marsden Point Oil Refinery was New Zealand's only oil refinery, located in Northland.
+It opened in 1964 and closed in 2022.
 In 2017, it refined 41.7 million barrels of crude oil, meeting 68% of New Zealand's fuel requirements.